jmaneyrol69/js-quantities/README.md

 then open <http://0.0.0.0:3000/bench>

-Checked-out version is benchmarked against HEAD by default but it could be changed by passing any commit SHA on the command line.
+Checked-out version is benchmarked against HEAD by default but it can be changed by passing any commit SHA on the command line.
 Port (default 3000) is also configurable.

 ```bash
 make bench COMMIT=e0c7fc468 PORT=5000